antonysam/Jenkins/README.md

 3. Initially it will download all the dependencies from the maven cloud repo and execute the testcase defined the TestNG.xml file

+# For adding the Java JDK in jenkins
+1. Jenkins > Manage Jenkins > Manage Nodes > configure icon

+2. scroll down to node properties select `Environment Variables` and define name as ` java.home` path ->provide the JDK filepath